Home>Academics>Master Programs>International Governance and Diplomacy

 Details regarding PSIA’s general program structure.

-Students starting the International Governance and Diplomacy program in 2024 will follow the program structure below:
+Students starting the International Governance and Diplomacy program will follow the program structure below:

 Download the program structure (PDF, 57 Kb).